 Today, we are not doing nearly enough to celebrate and cultivate the unique talents of our children, and this poses a serious threat to the future of this country.
 The seeds we plant today become fruit-bearing trees of tomorrow, and how we cultivate them determine more than just shade, but how the environment continues to flourish for all people.

 Ricky believes in an American education system that places an emphasis on stimulating and practical academic environments that restore music, arts, and physical education, for the body must be as stimulated as the mind.
 Without question, we must make mental health a priority for our young people as they come of age in our public institutions.

-Students ought to be prepared for an ever-changing global society, and this means that they must be well-versed in culinary arts, life sciences, personal finance, time management, entrepreneurship, civics & social studies, and global history.
+Beginning with a Universal Pre-K System, Ricky believes that all students in America ought to be prepared for an ever-changing global society, and this means that they must be well-versed in culinary arts, life sciences, personal finance, time management, entrepreneurship, civics & social studies, and global history.

 There was once a time in American culture when college education was publicly championed and promoted among the African American communities of this nation.
 Television shows such as The Fresh Prince of Bel-Air, Martin, A Different World, Living Single, and Hangin' With Mr. Cooper all were both subtle and overt in their support for higher education institutions, primarily historically black colleges and universities (HBCUs).
 But then, something changed.
 Our focus shifted.